 - They are found in a wide range of environments in the United States, including lakes, streams, and pond.
 They are aquatic turtles, and thus love to swim.

-- If you want to keep them in your home as pets, you should try to get a tank that is at least 75 gallons.
+- While turtles are easy to take care of, it is important that you get all of the proper equipment for their habitat.
+If you want to keep them in your home as pets, you should try to get a tank that is at least 75 gallons.
 This is because most Red-Eared Sliders typically reach an adult size of 8-10 inches.

 - It is important that you maintain a water temperature between 75 to 85 degrees Fahrenheit.